 A more positive story of nonviolent resistance is featured in the 1998 made-for-TV Disney film Miracle at Midnight, which tells the story of how the Danes openly defied the Nazi occupation and saved over 7,000 Jews by transporting them to neutral Sweden.
 Other acts of sabotage against the Nazi war machine, as well as a massive general strike, completely stymied the occupiers and rendered their presence in the country completely untenable.

 A similar story can be found (although not easily since it never made it to DVD) in the 1989 documentary Weapons of the Spirit.
-This film details how the small French village of Le Chambon-sur-Lignon — which was under Vichy control — managed to save upwards of 5,000 refugees, over 3,000 of whom were Jews.
+This film details how the small French village of Le Chambon-sur-Lignon — which was under Vichy control until the Germans fully occupied the country in 1942 — managed to save upwards of 5,000 refugees, around 3,000 of whom were Jews.
 Every time the Nazi patrols came to Le Chambon, the citizens disobeyed orders and hid their refugees in the countryside.
-Unlike neighboring villages which were burned to the ground for housing armed French resistance members, Le Chambon survived the war unscathed.
+While Le Chambon survived the war unscathed, other French villages in the region that housed armed French resistance members were not as fortunate, suffering greatly the effects of German retribution.
 As military historian Basil Lidell Hart noted after conducting extensive interviews with German generals in the post-war years, “[Nazis] were experts in violence, and had been trained to deal with opponents who used that method… other forms of resistance baffled them.”